Meredithnbayliss/configure-ad/README.md

 <img src="https://i.imgur.com/QMDCUvC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
-In step 20, When finished, open ADUC and observe the accounts in the appropriate OU and attempt to log into Client-1 with one of the accounts (take note of the password in the script): in this example I'm using user "Befo Ser."
+In step 20, we open ADUC and observe the accounts in the appropriate OU and attempt to log into Client-1 with one of the accounts (take note of the password in the script): in this example I'm going to login using user "Befo Ser."
 </p>
 </p>
 <img src="https://i.imgur.com/7ipEsvR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>